GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 ##### Coding tutorials for text mining and analysis
 - [Beginner R & Python workshops](https://www.griffith.edu.au/eresearch-services/hacky-hour) are available from Griffith's eResearch services throughout the year.
 - [Constellate tutorials](https://constellate-org.libraryproxy.griffith.edu.au/) a series of lessons to help you learn about programming in Python, text analysis, and the Constellate platform for JSTOR.
-- [Programming Historian](https://programminghistorian.org/en/lessons/)  novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.
+- [Programming Historian](https://programminghistorian.org/en/lessons/)  novice-friendly, peer-reviewed tutorials to help humanists learn a wide range of digital tools, techniques, and workflows.
 These include lesons in R and Python.
-- [GLAM Workbench tutorials](https://glam-workbench.net/getting-started/) learn how to use the GLAM Workbench to extract and analyse data from Australia's galleries libraries, archives and museums.
+- [GLAM Workbench tutorials](https://glam-workbench.net/getting-started/) learn how to use the GLAM Workbench, [Jupyter Notebook](https://jupyter.org/) and Python to extract and analyse data from Australia's galleries libraries, archives and museums.
 - [Top 5 Unknown Sentiment Analysis Projects On Github To Help You Through Your NLP Projects](https://medium.com/analytics-vidhya/top-5-unknown-sentiment-analysis-projects-on-github-to-help-you-through-your-nlp-projects-8d8f195e80fc)
 - [Language Technology and Data Analysis Laboratory (LADAL) Tutorials](https://ladal.edu.au/tutorials.html) provides online text analysis tutorials in R.